 Key Takeaways

-- Non-sufficient fund fees (or NSF fees) are charged when you try to withdraw more money than you have in your account.
+- Banks charge non-sufficient fund fees (or NSF fees) when you try to withdraw more money than you have in your account.

 - These fees are usually around $30 to $60 depending on your bank.